Close

 Step 4: Payment Processing

-Pay visa fees using international credit/debit cards.
+Business visa fees range from QAR 200-500 for single entry and QAR 500-1,000 for multiple entry visas.
+Pay visa fees using international credit or debit cards.
 Keep your payment confirmation receipt—you'll need this reference number for tracking.

 Step 5: Application Tracking